 Passwords are everywhere; you name it in social media apps and phones.
-They are crucial in protecting one’s identity and to avoid anyone else to access the data stored in another person’s space.
+They are crucial in protecting one’s identity and avoiding anyone else to access the data stored in another person’s space.
 We use passwords to log into our accounts, and almost everything personally related to us now has some form of a password or another.
 Be it social media apps such as Instagram or Twitter, email IDs, or even bank details; everything has a secure password.
 With the growing number of people using the internet and having access to all of the aforementioned services, there is also a growing need for you to have a strong and secure password that only you know about, and no one can guess.

 Some people tend to have the same password for their online login details, which is a really bad move.
 It only takes one account bypass to put all of your other online details at risk, and this also might include your bank account as well as your email ID.
 This is why it is highly recommended not to repeat a password for your login details and accounts.
 However, this poses a great problem to those who have an account on several websites, which is most of us.
 Remembering every single password is quite a tiresome task to do.
 Luckily, this is where Password Managers step in and save the day.